Jakarta Right Now

 Money changer short-changing

-How to avoid: Exchange money only at official bank ATMs or licensed money changers like PT Dirgahayu, and count every note yourself before leaving.
+How to avoid: Use bank ATMs or established chains like PT Dirgahayu.
+Count every note yourself before leaving the counter.

 -